osg-htc/docs/docs/worker-node/install-apptainer.md

 Before Starting
 ---------------

-As with all OSG software installations, there are some one-time (per host) steps to prepare in advance:
+As with all OSG Software installations, there are some one-time (per host) steps to prepare in advance:

 - Ensure the host has [a supported operating system](../release/supported_platforms.md)